Armoured flight deck: Damage analysis

 American carriers of the Essex class suffered very high casualties from serious kamikaze hits, though all did survive.
 The ships were most vulnerable during the period just prior to and during the launching of strikes.
 Early versions of the design also had a unified ventilation system that would transfer smoke and heat from the hangar deck to the lower decks in the event of a fire.
 While not a kamikaze attack was attacked by a dive bomber and struck by two 250 kg bombs, one semi-armour piercing (SAP) and one general purpose (GP), when she had 47 aircraft preparing for a strike on Honshu.
-Both bombs penetrated into her hangar and set off ordnance and fuel from ruptured aircraft tanks for a planned ground attack relying on GP bombs and Tiny Tim missiles, killing 724 personnel. was severely damaged by pair of kamikaze hits during preparations for an attack on Okinawa which killed 346 men.
+Both bombs penetrated into her hangar and set off ordnance and fuel from ruptured aircraft tanks for a planned ground attack using GP bombs and "Tiny Tim" rockets, killing 724 personnel. was severely damaged by pair of kamikaze hits during preparations for an attack on Okinawa which killed 346 men.
 Each of these USN carriers suffered more casualties than all the British RN armoured carriers combined, illustrating the life saving features of RN carrier design.
-Illustrious, which had the highest toll, suffered 126 fatal casualties and 84 wounded when hit by six 1100 lb bombs on 10 January 1941.
+Illustrious, which had the highest toll, suffered 126 fatal casualties and 84 wounded when hit by six 1,100 lb bombs on 10 January 1941.
 The USN studied the superior defensive qualities of Royal Navy armoured carriers and this analysis is partly revealed in the damage report following the attack on on 13 March 1945: